LukeLIN-web/DLforCV/CV notebook.md

 20%  paper review.

-proposal 5%  Two pages (plus bibliography),due 10/14/24•
+proposal 5%  Two pages (plus bibliography),due 10/24/24•

 (20% grade) Paper Presentation:A (max) 15 slides presentation of related paper.10/22/24-10/31/24  paper pre 20% .
 Teams of three students present a paper related to their proposed project

-•(20% grade) Presentation:A (max) 15 slides presentation of theproject.11/26/24-12/10/24
+•(20% grade) Presentation:A (max)  15 slides presentation of the project.11/26/24-12/10/24

-project report,  35%  ONE report in 2025 CVPR format (8 pagesdouble column + references),
+project report,  35%  ONE report in 2025 CVPR format (8 pages, double column + references)

+proposal 标出要present哪篇论文

+You should be able to:
+• Find data
+• Find existing base implementations and/or pre-trained models
+• Complete it by the end of the semester

+Design and evaluation of a novel approach to an open problem
+• An extension of an existing approach presented in class
+• In-depth analysis of an existing technique
+• Comprehensive survey of existing approaches for solving a particular problem For inspiration, check recent conferences such as CVPR, ICCV, ECCV, ICLR ...

 #### Review